-In the 4-H Build A Million curriculum, one of the units is called Learning the Basics.
-This covers budgeting, credit cards, investing and saving early.
+In the 4-H Build a Million curriculum, the Learning the Basics unit covers budgeting, credit cards, investing and saving early.

 The second unit is called “Learning the Basics.”
 This unit has four lessons that cover key concepts in the following areas:

 - Basic information on learning how credit cards function and understanding credit card terminology when the statement comes to review.

 - Saving early and the benefits to starting young.